RagnarB83/ash-documentation/docs/basic-examples.rst

 where lysozyme.pdb must be present in working directory and be a regular PDB-file.

-.. note:: When ASH creates a Fragment from a PDB-file, it will only extract element and coordinate information from the file, not atom-type or topology information.
-OpenMMTheory is needed for reading topology from a PDB-file.
+.. note:: When ASH creates a **Fragment** from a PDB-file, it will only extract element and coordinate information from the file, not atom-type or topology information.
+OpenMMTheory (see :doc:`OpenMM-interface`) is needed for reading topology from a PDB-file.

 #########################################